DSPG Young Scholars Program banner

 The DSPG Young Scholars program equips a new generation of emerging scientists with the skills needed to inform intelligent governmental policy and decision-making.

-• Horizontally and vertically integrated team research with dedicated graduate students and faculty in collaboration with sponsors from local, state, and\or federal agencies
+• Horizontally and vertically integrated team research with dedicated graduate students and faculty in collaboration with sponsors from local, state, and federal agencies.

-• Expert training in foundational tools for quantitative computing and data visualization, including R, GIS, Tableau, and databases
+• Expert training in foundational tools for quantitative computing and data visualization, including work in AI, Python, R, GIS, Tableau, and Databases.

 A Coalition for the Public Good

 This program was initially (2020 - 2021) led by a coalition of five land-grant universities in three states: Oregon State University, Iowa State University, Virginia Tech, University of Virginia, and Virginia State University.
 Funded in part by the US Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA), the DSPG program addresses the USDA’s, Research, Education, and Economics Action Plan and NIFA’s research, education and extension goals for training, workforce development, and evidence-based decision-making.
 These efforts support our shared goal of promoting rural prosperity.
-Starting in 2022, the program was managed by Iowa State University Extension and Outreach.
+Following COVID-19 restrictions from the summers of 2020 to 2022, Iowa State’s Data Science for the Public Good Young Scholars program was provided through virtual instruction.
+Starting in 2022, the program was managed by Iowa State University Extension and Outreach and funding is sourced from the fees charged for each project.
+As of 2023, students must be in Ames to participate, but the program is hybrid with some days in person, in the field, or online.

 In the past few years, students have done some incredible work within the DSPG programs.
 Learn more about what projects students have worked on in Iowa and across the country!